ragley/Ragleys-STR/README.md

 5. Install the instance to a separate folder. (e.g. X:/Games/RSTR)
 6. When it says "Installation Complete," Select open instance, open Mod Organizer, and proceed with the rest of this guide.

-## Set your Skyrim.ini and SkyrimPrefs.ini settings
-1. In MO2 click the puzzle icon at the top and select ini editors
-2. Select SkyrimPrefs.ini and find the [DISPLAY] section
-3. Adjust these parameters to your desired specifications:
-	- bBorderless=0
-	- bFull Screen=1
-	- iSize H=1080
-	- iSize W=1920
-4. Copy all text in the box
-5. Save to a text file OUTSIDE your SkyrimTogetherReborn installation folder
-6. If you have to reinstall the entire STR installation for some reason, you can paste your backup into the inis again
-7. Repeat steps 4-6 if you make changes to either your skyrim.ini or SkyrimPrefs.ini to ensure changes are kept between installs

 ## ENBSeries
 I finally figured out how to utilize the stock game feature of Wabbajack, so luckily for you this means less installation steps on your part.
 Unfortunately the ENBSeries and ENB preset must still be installed manually.
 (This is due to the distribution limitations in place by the author.)
 ### __ENBSeries__